LukeErren/Stack-Overflow-analysis/README.md

 A three-year analysis of the Stack Overflow survey

 ## About
-This repository contains the Jupyer notebook with the source code used for the blogpost [https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680](https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680).
+This repository contains the Jupyer notebook with the source code used for the blogpost [What does the yearly Stack Overflow survey tell us?](https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680).
 In this project

 ## Usage
 I've splited the analysis into three parts :